Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 #### Optimization Problem

-In multi-objective Bayesian optimization, the goal is to find the optimal configuration of parameters (e.g. color, transparency, visibility) that maximizes the objective function values (consisting out of objectives, in this example: usability & trust) while respecting the constraints of the design space ($`X`$), which contains all possible sets of parameters.
+In Multi-Objective Bayesian Optimization, the goal is to find the optimal configuration of parameters (int this example the design parameters: color, transparency & visibility).
+This optimal configuration maximizes the objective function values (consisting of objectives, in this example: usability & trust) while respecting the constraints of the design space ($`X`$), which contains all possible sets of parameters.
 This involves exploring a feasible design space to identify the best trade-offs among multiple objectives.

 The optimization problem can be represented as: